-You probably saw the post we put up over the weekend about people who made comparisons on Facebook between Pearl Harbor and the Japanese tsunami.
+You probably saw the post we put up on Monday about people who made comparisons on Facebook between Pearl Harbor and the Japanese tsunami.
 You also probably got pretty angry at the people that said those things, which is totally fine, because it is a really awful thing to say.

 Even though we blocked out the names, a lot of these people have been found on Facebook and threatened, so we thought we'd get in touch with them and see what they had to say for themselves.
 Of the five people who got back to us, one of them was a member of the US Marine corps; which is fucking terrifying.
 Another of them had copied and pasted the status from a friend's Facebook to point out what a stupid opinion it was; so we took his down once we realised our mistake.
 A few stood by their statements, but only one of them actually followed through and gave us an interview.

 Gary, whose post is above, got back in touch to say that he didn't mind talking to us.
 What he said was definitely disgusting, and while the interview beneath is fucking infuriating, it's also pretty sad.
 Perhaps it's easier to understand why he has such a nasty and unforgiving view of the world once you hear a bit about his life.

 Vice: Hi Gary.
 Do you remember what you were doing when you first heard about the disaster in Japan?

 Gary (last name redacted): I was at home.
 And my mom called me and told me about it.